fnalways/terminus-docs/docs/manual/concepts/olares-id.md

 An Olares ID is a unique identifier within the Olares ecosystem, serving as your digital identity and gateway to various services and features.
 Each Olares account corresponds to an Olares ID.

+## Format of Olares ID

-Olares ID consists of a local name and a domain.
-For example, in `alice@myterminus.com`, *alice* is the Local Name, and *myterminus.com* is the domain.
+An Olares ID consists of two parts: a local name (prefix) and a domain name (suffix).
+Currently, Olares provides the default domain name `olares.com` for individual users.
+For example, in `alice@olares.com`, *alice* is the Local Name, and *olares.com* is the domain.

+Local names are unique within each domain, ensuring that each Olares ID is unique.

 ## Why do you need an Olares ID?